drishey-valecha/Predicting-Coupon-Acceptance-on-E-Commerce-Platforms/README.md

 **Disclaimer**

-- This project utilizes a dataset provided by **Learnbay**, an institute where I am currently studying Data Science.
-The dataset is being used purely for educational purposes as part of my learning journey.
+- This project utilises a dataset provided by **Learnbay**, an institute where I am currently studying Data Science.
 - **I do not own the dataset**; it was provided to me for academic use.
+It is being used purely for educational purposes as part of my learning journey.
-- I would like to acknowledge **Learnbay** for providing this dataset and supporting my learning in the field of data science.
+- I would like to acknowledge Learnbay for providing this dataset and supporting my learning in the field of data science.